-The purpose of this report is to bring forward Phase 1 of proposed amendments to the Beltline Area Redevelopment Plan (ARP) and Land Use Bylaw in support of a culture and entertainment district in the east portion of the Beltline neighbourhood, known as East Victoria Park, which includes Stampede Park.
+The purpose of this report is to bring forward proposed amendments to the Beltline Area Redevelopment Plan (ARP) and Land Use Bylaw in support of a culture and entertainment district in the east portion of the Beltline neighbourhood, known as East Victoria Park, which includes Stampede Park.
 The proposed amendments align policy with the vision established in the Rivers District Master Plan (RD Master Plan), increase density, and provide additional density bonus options.

 The vision of a mixed-use, high density culture and entertainment district was developed collaboratively with Calgary Municipal Land Corporation (CMLC), The City, Calgary Stampede, and major landowners through a stakeholder group.
 The results of this collaboration are illustrated in CMLC's RD Master Plan.
-The proposed amendments to the Beltline ARP, if approved, will provide the necessary alignment to the RD Master Plan and support the implementation of its vision, which includes the following projects:
+The proposed amendments to the Beltline ARP, if approved, will provide the necessary alignment to the RD Master Plan and support the implementation of its vision, which includes the following community improvement projects:

-- BMO Conference Centre expansion
+- BMO Conference centre expansion

 - A new festival street (Stampede Trail in Stampede Park)

 - 17 Avenue SE connection to Stampede Park

 - 5 Street SE underpass

 - Extension of the RiverWalk; and

 - Interfaces with the new LRT Green Line and stations.

-- Potential arena and events centre
+- Potential events centre

-Administration is also proposing amendments to the Beltline ARP that are supportive of increased density in the East Victoria Park area.
-Amendments to the Land Use Bylaw 1P2007 to allow for additional bonus options within the culture and entertainment district are also proposed, as well as the addition of the Restaurant: Neighbourhood use to the Centre City Mixed Use District (CC-X).
+Administration is also proposing amendments to the Land Use Bylaw 1P2007 that are supportive of increased density in the East Victoria Park area.
+Amendments to the Land Use Bylaw 1P2007 propose additional bonus options within the culture and entertainment district, as well as the addition of the Restaurant: Neighbourhood use to the Centre City Mixed Use District (CC-X).
+Furthermore, Administration is seeking approval to continue work on a second phase of amendments to the Beltline ARP, including additional development incentives which would be aligned with work from the Established Areas Working Group.